eepp/clerrit/README.md

   $ clerrit review 15753 --remote=gerrit
   ```

-* Review with extra context for Claude:
+* Review with extra context for Claude Code:

   ```
   $ clerrit review 15753 --extra-prompt='Focus on memory safety.'
   ```

-* Fix latest patchset based on review comments:
+* Fix the latest patchset, addressing the review comments of the
+  last patchset:

   ```
   $ clerrit fix 8472